h0rb/Phobos-1.9.0-Better-Compatibility/README.md

-# CLEAN_Phobos_1.9.0-BUILDABLE-SRC
+Compatible phobos 1.9.0

-Buildable src reconstructed from the clean Phobos 1.9.0 jar.
-Full buildable and functional, jar in releases is built from this clean src.
+compatible with pyro, future, konas and rusher.

-How to build:
+to build it yourself, use:

-Macos:
+MACOS/LINUX:
 ./gradlew setupDecompWorkspace
 ./gradlew build

-Windows:
+WINDOWS:

-gradlew setupDecompWorkspace
+./gradle setupDecompWorkspace

-gradlew build
+./gradle build